RTA Claims Process25 Mar 2019 | Stuart Kightley

 Whether individual firms do better or worse under the new regime will depend to some extent on their work profile, their work practices and their tactical approach.

 Work profile matters because the lower value claims will be more profitable than higher value claims.
-So a firm running BTE policy holder (i.e. usually vehicle driver) cases are likely to have a significant proportion of low value whiplash cases.
-Other firms running ATE cases are more likely to be dealing with non policy holders such as pedestrians and cyclists, with orthopaedic injuries which may be of a higher value.
-However, these cases are often less straightforward on liability and so may have to come out of the system under the initial 15 day rule.
+So a firm running BTE policyholder (i.e. usually vehicle driver) cases are likely to have a significant proportion of low-value whiplash claims.
+Other firms running ATE cases are more likely to be dealing with non-policy holders such as pedestrians and cyclists, with orthopaedic injuries which may be of a higher value.
+However, these cases are often less straightforward on liability and so may have to come out of the system under the initial 15-day rule.
 These are of course generalisations and there are many different profile types, but the point is that it is important for a firm to recognise what sort of cases it is dealing with, how those cases will be treated under the scheme, and what tactics to employ to ensure that they can continue to run those cases properly and profitably.

-Implementation date remains 6 April 2010, an almost impossibly tight timescale given that the draft rules and IT systems are not yet complete.
+The implementation date was 6 April 2010, an almost impossibly tight timescale given that the draft rules and IT systems are not yet complete.
 Plans and strategies should be developed now, although much may still change and much may have to await the inevitable satellite litigation.

-Jackson’s interim report last summer had already built on Lord Woolf’s original proposals on fixed costs by populating a matrix for non FRCS cases with empirical data (provided by Professor Fenn).
-For him, it remained only for the stakeholders to agree numbers.
+Jackson’s interim report last summer had already built on Lord Woolf’s original proposals on fixed costs by populating a matrix for non-FRCS cases with empirical data (provided by Professor Fenn).
+For him, it remained only for the stakeholders to agree on numbers.

 The defendants sought a discount of £400 per case for the costs of costs.
 Jackson allowed £200, with a further £100 to cover the cost of providing costs data to the new Costs Council.
 Counsel’s fees accounted for an additional £100/£225. £300 in RTA/ELA/PLA and the early admission discount was to be £250/£500 in pre/post issue cases.